LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 tags:	cartography mathematics
 ---

-_The integral of the secant is well known to any beginners calculus student.
+_The integral of sec(x) is well known to any beginners calculus student.
 Yet this integral was once a major outstanding maths problem.
 It was first introduced by Geradus Mercator, who needed it to make his famous map, in 1569.
 He couldn't find it, and used an approximation instead.
 The exact solution was found accidentally 86 years later without calculus in 1645.
 It then took another two decades until a formal proof was given in 1668, 99 years after Mercator first proposed the problem._

 _Update 13 March 2021: added a note on how Napier calculated logarithm trigonometry tables.
 This was prompted by a correction raised in a discussion of this post on [HackerNews][hackernews]._